BJTMastermind/Custom-Blocks-API/README.md

 <hr>

-<b>Make Sure To Include</b> the Lock in the BlockEntityTag and set its value to <b>"CustomBlocks:Block"</b><br>
+<b>Make Sure To Include</b> the lock component and set its value to <b>"custom_blocks:block"</b><br>
 This tells the API that your block uses this Custom Blocks API system.

-Then add your custom block name and an optional lore for the block.
-Outside the display tag add your custom blocks CustomModelData value.
+Then add your custom block name, an optional lore for the block, and add your custom blocks custom_model_data value.

-Finally, add any extra information about the block for when it's placed in the "BlockProperties" tag.
-All the information in this tag will be copied to the Item Display, the "BaseBlock" in BlockProperties says what you want your base block to be, the value must be a valid block id.
+Finally, add any extra information about the block for when it's placed in the "block_properties" tag.
+All the information in this tag will be copied to the Item Display, the "base_block" in block_properties says what you want your base block to be, the value must be a valid block id.

 For help on how to set these up see the above give command for an example.

 ## Minimum Minecraft Version

-* 1.20.3
+* 1.20.5

 ## About This Project